Loris1123/RbScheme/README.md

 ### Optional Dependency

-You can start RbRuby with a GUI with the commandline argument `-g`.
+You can start RbScheme with a GUI with the commandline argument `-g`.
 The GUI is written with [Shoes](http://shoesrb.com).

 I used the Gtk Framework of schoes.
 So green_shoes is required.